Gilles Dostaler Award

 2020 - Pierre Hernan-Rojas, Université Paris Nanterre

-2019 - Raphaël Fèvre, Department of Politics and International Studies, University of Cambridge
+2019 - Raphaël Fèvre, University of Cambridge

 2018 - Regis Servant, Université Paris 1 – Panthéon-Sorbonne